They say opinions are like noses; everyone has one.

 Don’t be selfish

 The moment we think the station is all about us, we lose perspective.
-Your station’s values are reflected in what’s hanging in the hallways.
-Is it all about you?
+Your station’s values are reflected in what is hanging in the hallways, often industry awards and gold records.
 Your station ultimately exists to serve others.
-The word for being self-focused is “ego.”
+By the way the word for being self-focused is “ego.”

 “When I find the ego in the organization I’ve found the problem.”Fred Smith